 - 1. An application must be submitted at least four weeks before class begins. - 2.
-Applicants must complete a written examination with a minimum score of 79%.

-- 3. Credit, to a maximum of 150 hours, may be granted according to the relationship of the examination score and length of work experience or class hours.
+Applicants must complete a written examination with a minimum score of 79%. - 3.
+Credit, to a maximum of 150 hours, may be granted according to the relationship of the examination score and length of work experience or class hours.
 Such credit will be granted during the first 7 weeks of the program. - 4.
 Competency-based credit shall be granted for knowledge and/or skills acquired through experience.
 Their experience must be equivalent to the course they are requesting.
 These individuals must successfully complete a comprehensive and/or skills examination to be given 6 weeks before the start of the class.
 The student then will be given the objectives for both written and practical examinations before the testing date. - 5.
 If the student wishes to repeat the course, the student must sign a waiver stating that he/she has voluntarily agreed to repeat the course.

-Sample Waiver Form for Repeating a Course:

-l, with Student ID # # hereby acknowledge that I will .
-I understand that I have the credits through a writt en and practical ex xamination but I a er institution or challenge the gree to repeat this course.
-If I k to transfer my credits.
-I also have received, read and understood the credit granting policy of Medical Allied Career Center, Inc. Student Signature Dire ctor's Signature
+Sample Waiver Form Ι, with Student ID # hereby acknowledge that I will be taking up the course for the first term.
+I understand that I have the right to transfer credits that I have earned from another institution or challenge the credits through a written and practical examination but I agree to repeat this course.
+If I have received, read Career Center, Inc. and understood the credit granting policy of Student Signa ture Ī Direc tor's Si gnature fail to successfully complete this course I can no longer ask to transfer my credits.